Types Of Motorcycles

 - Touring Bikes: This type of motorcycle is the biggest out of all types of bikes.
-They often come equipped with accessories such as wind screens and large storage compartments.
-Touring motorcycles often have bigger gas tanks which allow motorcyclists to travel long distances between fueling up.
+They often come equipped with accessories such as windscreens and large storage compartments.
+Touring motorcycles often have bigger gas tanks that allow motorcyclists to travel long distances between fueling up.

 - Standard Bikes: A standard motorcycle is a very basic street bike.
 They do not come with many accessories and are often a good choice for a beginner.